FulongLi/fulongli.github.io/_pages/support.md

 ---
 layout: archive
-title: "Donate us"
+title: "Support us"
-permalink: /donate/
+permalink: /support/
 author_profile: true
 ---

 *If you find this website useful, please donate us.*

 ---
-# Support us
+# Why support us

 Your support helps us continue developing **innovative power electronics solutions** and sharing knowledge with the community.
 By donating, you enable us to: